FAQ & Glossary – OIRE

 How long will my metering data be stored in CSIRE?

-According to the Act, the customer's metering data will be kept for 7 years from the date it is registered in the system.
+According to the Energy Law Act, the customer's metering data will be kept for 7 years from the date it is registered in the system.
 After that time, OIRE will anonymize the data, meaning that it will not be possible to attribute it to a specific customer.
 Storage of data will be further possible in the form of aggregated (summary) data.

 Will my data be safe?

-The processing of personal data at CSIRE will comply with the requirements set out in Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016.
+The processing of personal data at CSIRE complies with the requirements set out in Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016.
 (GDPR).
 PSE has procedures in place to protect personal data as part of the Information Security Management System.
 PSE has Data Protection Officer and the Personal Data Protection Section in place.
 The design of CSIRE will take into account the requirements arising from GDPR, in particular with regard to the principle of privacy by design and privacy by default, ensuring the security of personal data processing based on international ISO/IEC 29134:2017 standards, and ensuring individual rights for those whose data will be processed in CSIRE (e.g., the right of access to data, the right to a copy of data).
-Taking the above into account, the processing of personal data in CSIRE will be carried out in a secure manner and with protection of the rights of persons whose data will be processed in this system.

 CSIRE DATA MIGRATION